ikenox/comment-api-on-gae/README.md

-# Commenting API service on Google App Engine
+# Commenting service on Google App Engine

-An commenting API service which is run on Google App Engine and some Google Cloud Platform services, based on Clean Architecture and Domain Driven Design
+An commenting service which is run on Google App Engine and some Google Cloud Platform services, based on Clean Architecture and Domain Driven Design

 ## About this project